-A: CPM will offer full Classroom Resource Kits—one per course with the resources needed for that specific course.
+A: CPM will offer full Classroom Resource Kits for purchase as part of a full year pilot — one per course with the resources needed for that specific course.
 The Algebra Tiles Class Set manipulatives are used for multiple courses, and only one is needed per classroom, so the Algebra Tiles Class Set is ordered separately.

 Q: How will samples work?